roapi/docs/src/README.md

 various formats requested by client.

-Its pluggable query core design makes it possible for users to efficiently perform join queries acorss a diverse set of datasources from simple CSV/Parquet files in Data warehouses, to MySQL/Postgres, to SASS like Google spreadsheet.
+Its pluggable query core design makes it possible for users to efficiently perform join queries across a diverse set of datasources from simple CSV/Parquet files in Data warehouses, to MySQL/Postgres, to SASS like Google spreadsheet.